Yeonhova/Purple-Boomerang-Profreshers/README.md

 ## English or Pseudocode Description of Algorithm

-When I am asked for the solution to a maze problem,
-	and I travel down my current path and I encounter a junction, the Recursive Abstraction can provide the boolean value of the statement in the problem, starting with the right-most, untravelled path.
+When I am asked for the solution to a maze problem, the Recursive Abstraction can provide the boolean value of the statement in the problem, starting with the next step in a cardinal direction.

 Base Case - (If base case isn’t prompted after travelling all possible (distinct) path(s), then the statement in the problem has a boolean value of false)
-If I encounter a treasure,
+If I am on a treasure,
 then the statement in the problem has a boolean value of true.

 ## Class(es), with fields and methods